 With your filing and storage system in place, go through all miscellaneous paperwork and decide what is necessary to keep, what you can scan and store electronically, and what you can shred.
 Shred as much as you can of the paperwork you don’t need.
 In short: if it’s not going to be stored, then get shredding.
 If receipts are causing you grief, then use a receipt management scanner app for your smartphone.

 Why shred instead of just packing it all to the curb?
 Shredding paper is essential to prevent anyone stealing any important information once you throw your documents out.
 Ripping up a piece of paper a few times may be ok for old reminder notes, but it doesn’t work for documents containing sensitive information.
 A high quality shredder will be able to shred documents and even hard media like CD’s, DVD’s and ID cards to protect you and your business from identity and information theft.
+After that, you can give it to Sydney scrap metal buyers and they’ll take care of the recycling.

 4. Create a Daily Paperwork Routine